A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 Nick and Peta Brabner moved into Gliffaes in 1972.
 And it is now their daughter Susie and her husband James Suter who run this beautiful hotel.

-Gliffaes Country House Hotel was rated 9/10 by the Telegraph and was listed as one of the 50 best summer hotels in the Uk by The Times.
+The Telegraph rated Gliffaes Country House Hotel at an impressive 9/10 by the Telegraph and The Times listed it as one of the 50 best summer hotels in the UK.
 Visit Wales awarded Gliffaes a Gold Award, which makes it one of the best four-star hotels in Wales.

 How to get to Gliffaes